Andrettin/Wyrmsun/readme.txt

 - Workers can now use mines owned by allies.
 - The Ritter graphics now have improved shading (modification by Jinn).
 - New Teuton iron shield unit graphics (by Jinn).
+- Brising Transports now have their own graphics (if the player has the Brising Faction Flair DLC).

 * Upgrades
 - Update to the Spatha's icon (by Exidelo).